 A lot of humidity can be a bad thing, especially for curly hair, make-up, and even inhaling.
-But not enough humidity in your home can actually harm some features of your home’s interior.
+But not enough humidity in your home could actually damage some features of your home’s interior.
 Learn about these few items you may have in your home that a lack of humidity can damage over time.

-Absolutely – books necessitate moisture to keep the pages from turning dry and brittle.
+Absolutely – books necessitate moisture to keep the pages from becoming dry and fragile.
 The absence of moisture can also result in the ink flaking and the covers warping.
-On the other hand, excessive moisture could end up with the book pages sticking together permanently, discoloration, and potentially mold.
+On the other hand, too much moisture could end up with the book pages sticking together permanently, discoloration, and possibly mold.

-Low humidity produces static electricity which can wreak havoc on the internal components of electronic equipment, such as your LCD TV, desktop computer, or even your beloved Nintendo.
+The absence of humidity creates static electricity which can wreak havoc on the internal components of electronic equipment, such as your plasma television, desktop computer, or even your beloved Nintendo.

 Whether you are a collector of portraits or stamps and pictures, make sure your home has a good balance of humidity all year.
-Rising and falling of humidity can cause postage stamps to turn delicate and discolored and can even curl the corners on your photographs.
-A lack of moisture in the air can also make the paint used to produce artwork brittle or cause it to crack.
+Increasing and decreasing of humidity can cause postage stamps to become delicate and discolored and can even coil the corners on your pictures.
+A lack of moisture in the air can also make the paint used to produce wall art brittle or cause it to crack.

 Do you collect win?
 Or play the piano?
 Humidity matters to you, too.
 Insufficient humidity can cause the cork in a good bottle of wine to split or shrink, potentially damaging your vino.
-Too little humidity may also cause pianos, cellos, and other fine instruments to be out-of-tune or cause cracks in the wood.
+Low humidity may also cause pianos, violins, and other fine instruments to be out-of-tune or result in cracks in the wood.

 Curious if your home has the right amount of humidity?
 Call Bryant Heating & Cooling Service Experts today for a free in-home comfort analysis to make sure your air isn’t harming your valuable home.